-4. By reporting under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements when he knew that he was not in compliance with the MCLE requirements, Respondent committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.
+6. By reporting to the State Bar, under penalty of perjury, that respondent had complied with all MCLE requirements when he knew that he had failed to complete the MCLE requirements, respondent made an intentional misrepresentation and committed an act of moral turpitude in willful violation of California Business and Professions Code section 6106.